Rachel Mason: Early life and education

-Musical works

-In 2016, Mason released Das Ram, an album of eight synth based pop songs on the Los Angeles label, Cleopatra Records.

-In 2013, the soundtrack to her film The Lives of Hamilton Fish was released as an album of 21 songs.

-In 2012, Mason released an album with her band Little Band of Sailors which featured an original album cover made by John Baldessari, her mentor and teacher.

-Mason released two albums of songs whose lyrics imagine being inside the minds of various political leaders.
-These albums, called The Ambassadors, Vol. I and Vol. II include songs written in collaboration with guest writers, artists and musicians including Josephine Foster, Jennifer Herrema, John Knuth, Julian Hoeber, Emory Holmes III, Sarah Lehrer-Graiwer.
-Mason performed at art institutions, and which entailed costume changes where she morphed into leaders such as Saddam Hussein, Mobutu Sese Seko, Deng Xiaoping, and Jimmy Carter.

-Films
+Career

 Her debut feature film The Lives of Hamilton Fish is a musical art film with no dialogue.
 Mason often performed the entire soundtrack live in front of an audience while touring the film to museums and festivals.
 The film's story is based on a true coincidence Mason discovered.
 Two obituaries of two men, both named Hamilton Fish, were printed on the front page of a newspaper from January 16, 1936.
 Hamilton Fish (aka Albert Fish) had been a serial killer while Hamilton Fish II had been a statesman.
 The latter was a descendant of 18th century politician Alexander Hamilton, who was killed in a duel by Aaron Burr; a large part of the film was shot on location at the Morris–Jumel Mansion where Burr once lived.
-The film also portrays one of the first known psychics, The White Crow, aka Leonora Piper.
+The film also portrays one of the first known psychics, the White Crow, aka Leonora Piper.

 The Lives of Hamilton Fish premiered at London's Raindance Film Festival in 2015, and Mason performed with the film as a live performance at museums including LACMA, Art in General, Henry Art Gallery, Corcoran Gallery, Albany Institute of History and Art, The Horse Hospital (London), Pineapple Underground Film Festival (Hong Kong), and Night Gallery (Los Angeles).

 Mason's 2019 documentary feature film Circus of Books was acquired by Netflix and executive produced by Ryan Murphy.
 It is based on the story of the historic gay landmark Circus of Books, a book and magazine store that her parents ran from 1982 until 2019.
 The film had its world premiere at the Tribeca Film Festival on April 26, 2019 and was the opening night gala presentation at the 2019 Outfest film festival.
 It was available for streaming on Netflix on April 22, 2020.